dustinpfister/blog_posts/_posts/canvas-box-class.md

 ---
-title: Canvas Rect or Box class design, movement and logic
+title: Canvas Rect or Box class design, movement and other relevant logic
 tags: [js, canvas]
 id: 28
 categories: canvas
 date: 2017-07-24 12:35:47
-version: 1.13
+version: 1.14
-updated: 2019-11-17 13:06:02
+updated: 2019-11-17 13:06:26
 ---

 The concept of a simple 2d Box class is something that I keep coming back to when it comes to playing around with html 5 canvas.
 In any canvas project I typically do want to make at least a few [classes that are closely related to canvas](https://dev.to/washingtonsteven/playing-with-canvas-and-es6-classes).
 That is something involving a constructor function that creates an instance of an object that has at least the basic properties of a 2d box or rectangle.
 Then  in addition a few methods that act on those properties in the prototype object of that constructor.